 - Ground clutter - Strobes and spurious radar data - Sun strobes (when the radar antenna points directly at the sun) - Interference from buildings or mountains, which may cause shadows - Metallic dust from military aircraft, which can cause alterations in radar scans

 NEXRAD LIMITATIONS (CANADA)

-- Radar coverage extends to 55°N. - Any precipitation displayed between 52°N and 55°N is displayed as mixed because it is unknown.
+- Radar coverage extends to 55°N. - Any precipitation displayed between 52°N and 55°N is displayed as mixed precipitation.

 Figure 6-13 NEXRAD Data - Canada

 ECHO TOPS